a19simma/go-webauthn-htmx/readme.md

-# Following are some screenshots of the UI and how
+# Following are some screenshots of the UI

 ![Login Page](./img/login.png)